 Isolation is not new for an artist.
-However, as I realized that confinement may be longer than expected, and not chosen but enforced, I had to find a way to feel free.
+However, as I realized that confinement might be longer than expected, and not chosen but enforced, I had to find a way to feel free.

-I am blessed to have some fabulous views from my home and in my own backyard.
-Missing my paintings friends and our local plein air excursions this spring, I found myself looking closer at home for those fleeting moments of light and shadow amidst the foliage in my yard and others' which I can view from my porches.
-I remembered how Monet used the same scenes over and over again at different times and seasons as motifs, which fortified my discoveries at home with a new appreciation.
-I am blessed to be able to see the new among the ordinary, and find a way to record my perceptions, even in imposed solitude.
+I am blessed to have some fabulous views from my home and in my backyard.
+Missing my paintings friends and our local plein air excursions this spring, I found myself looking closer at home for those fleeting moments of light and shadow amidst the foliage in my yard and others I can view from my porches.
+I remembered how Monet used the same scenes repeatedly at different times and seasons as motifs, which fortified my discoveries at home with a new appreciation.
+I am blessed to be able to see the “new” among the ordinary and find a way to record my perceptions, even in imposed solitude.